-This gem is loaded with protein and fiber to help with managing blood sugar spikes.
-Zucchini is a truly underrated fruit and you will be surprised (and delighted) at how well it works with this recipe.
+This gem is loaded with protein and fibre to help manage blood sugar spikes.
+In addition, Zucchini is a genuinely underrated fruit, and you will be surprised (and delighted) at how well it works with this recipe.
 Another bonus is the handy swop outs to accommodate a vegan diet – so everyone can try this one out.

 Caitlin is a Certified Holistic & Culinary Nutritionist and Yoga Instructor based in St John, Canada.
 She is a passionate advocate of changing our relationship with food to live our best lives.
 To find out more about her incredible story and for more recipes, be sure to visit her site: Nourished by Caitlin Iles and follow her on social media: @nourishedbycaitlin

-Tiia knocked it out the park with this recipe.
+Tiia knocked it out of the park with this recipe.

 If a chocolaty start to the day is what you are after, then her Double Chocolate Almond Granola is what you have been looking for.

-Using raw cacao powder to boost the antioxidant and magnesium goodness as well as offering the option to add a little collagen powder.
+Using raw cacao powder to boost the antioxidant and magnesium goodness and offer the option to add a little collagen powder.
 I love a recipe that manages to pack a nutritional punch and doesn’t compromise on taste.
 Tiia is a Culinary Nutritionist based in Toronto, Canada and helps her clients with meal prepping, planning and much more.
-For more recipes be sure to head on over to her site: Meals by Tiia and follower her on social media: @mealsbytiia
+For more recipes, be sure to head on over to her site: Meals by Tiia and follower her on social media: @mealsbytiia

 These cookies are not only delicious but so quick and easy to prepare.
-Great for whipping up when guests come over or as a gift for your friends – trust me they will thank you, or to have with your afternoon tea – no sharing needed.
+So great for whipping up when guests come over or as a gift for your friends – trust me, they will thank you or have with your afternoon tea – no sharing is needed.

 Sharan is a certified Health and Hormone Coach based in Melbourne, Australia.
-Through her own journey of dealing with 3 autoimmune diseases Sharan focuses on feeling well, living well and loving life.
-Follow Sharan on social media: @whysettleforordinary or download the recipe here with all her contact details.
+Through her journey dealing with three autoimmune diseases, Sharan focuses on feeling well, living well and loving life.
+Follow Sharan on social media: @whysettleforordinary, or click one of the links below for more details.